 1: if she can access exactly one form data, she is redirected to the edit page for that form.

-2 or more: a dialog warns her she can't create any additional form data, and links to the summary page for that form, which she can use to pick the form data she wants to edit.
+2 or more: a message, as warns her she can't create any additional form data, and links to the summary page for that form, which she can use to pick the form data she wants to edit.

 When accessing the summary page for a singleton form, the New button won't show if the user can access 1 or more form data.